openstate/open-wob-api/docs/user/api.rst

 Resolver
 --------
-The Open Raadsinformatie API provides all (media) urls as NPO Backstage Resolver URLs.
+The Openwob API provides all (media) urls as NPO Backstage Resolver URLs.
 This will route all requests for content through the API, which will process and validate the URL, and provide a redirect to the original content source.
 This will allow for caching or rate limiting on API level in the future, to prevent excessive amounts of requests to the sources.

 .. todo::